-Conventional fumed silica manufacturing processes rely on the use of silicon metal (Si) as a raw material, involving complex steps, high energy consumption, hazardous materials and the production of hydrogen chloride (HCI) as a by-product.
-These processes have a carbon footprint of 9.5 tonnes (t) of CO2 e/t of fumed silica ± 2.5 t of CO2 e, with more than 60% of these emissions coming from the use of silicon as a feedstock.
+Conventional fumed silica manufacturing processes rely on the use of silicon metal (Si) as a raw material, involving complex steps, high energy consumption, hazardous materials, and the production of hydrogen chloride (HCI) as a by-product.

+These processes have a carbon footprint that varies between 8 tonnes (t) of CO_2 e per t of fumed silica and 17 t of CO_2 e per t of fumed silica, with more than 60% of these emissions coming from the use of silicon as a feedstock.